intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 - Further work to enhance protocols ensuring user privacy should continue.
 - Develop further protocols (or extensions to existing protocols) that enable more transparency on filtering and promote their use and deployment.
 - Develop new VPN-like services and potentially support measurements to understand their deployment and use.
 - Further discussion of these topics could happen in GAIA, HRPC, PEARG, and MAPRG based on the relevance to the research group.
+The management and operations-related discussion can be taken to OPSAWG.
 The community could also explore if a censorship (and its circumvention) focused group could be created.

 --- back